 - 1. Shares redeemed via an automated systematic withdrawal plan; - 2.
-Shares redeemed through or used to establish an automated, nondiscretionary rebalancing or asset allocation program, if approved in writing by T. Rowe Price; - Shares purchased by the reinvestment of dividends or capital gain distributions: - 4.
-Shares converted from one share class to another share class of the same fund: - 5.
+Shares redeemed through or used to establish an automated, nondiscretionary rebalancing or asset allocation program, if approved in writing by T. Rowe Price; - 3.
+Shares purchased by the reinvestment of dividends or capital gain distributions; - 4.
+Shares converted from one share class to another share class of the same fund; - 5.
 Shares redeemed by a fund (e.g., for failure to meet account minimums or to cover various fees such as fiduciary fees); - 6.
-Shares purchased by rollover and changes of account registration within the same fund: - 7.
+Shares purchased by rollover and changes of account registration within the same fund; - 7.
 Shares redeemed to return an excess contribution in an IRA account; - 8.
 Shares purchased by a fund-of-funds product, if approved in writing by T. Rowe Price; - 9.
-Shares transferred to T. Rowe Price or a third-party intermediary acting as a service provider when the age of the shares cannot be determined systematically; - 10.
-Shares redeemed in retirement plans or other products that restrict trading to no more frequently than once per quarter, if approved in writing by T. Rowe Price.
+Shares transferred to T. Rowe Price or a third party intermediary acting as a service provider when the age of the shares cannot be determined system-atically; - 10.
+Shares redeemed in retirement plans or other products that restrict trading to no more frequently than once per quarter, if approved in writing by T. Rowe Price. - Subsequent exchanges of these shares into funds that assess redemption fees will subject such shares to the fee.